NihalGeek/NihalGeek/README.md

   <tr>
     <td>

-🎓 I am a 2nd-year Computer Science & Engineering student specializing in **Cyber Security and Digital Forensics** at **VIT Bhopal University**.
+🎓 I'm a 2nd-year Computer Science & Engineering student specializing in **Cyber Security and Digital Forensics** at **VIT Bhopal University**.

 💻 **Currently Learning:**
 - C++ (with a focus on Object-Oriented Programming)